rng-guy/NFSMWBartender/README.txt

  • the selection (and order) of interactive music tracks in pursuits.

 The "Basic" feature set FIXES SIX BUGS / ISSUES:
- • helicopter mini-map icons are now always visible whenever a helicopter is active,
+ • the helicopter mini-map icon is now always visible whenever a helicopter is active,
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
  • the game is no longer biased in how it chooses to make Strategy requests,
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,